s-kaczmarek/memoir/README.md

 # memoir

 memoir is a shell script written in python which is minimal diary for making quick notes while working in terminal.
-This is a fork of original memoir written by thomasdziedzic link to original repository: https://github.com/thomasdziedzic/memoir I found this idea very useful, but I missed function of reading notes bu running memoir with argument, and quick deleting all notes
+This is a fork of original memoir written by thomasdziedzic
+link to original repository: https://github.com/thomasdziedzic/memoir
+I found this idea very useful, but I missed function of reading notes by running memoir with argument, and quick deleting all notes

 ## Installation